brisa-build/brisa/packages/docs/building-your-application/deploying/docker.md

 >
 > That's it!
 Refer to the [Docker documentation](https://docs.docker.com/) for more advanced usage.

-## Containerize a Brisa application with Docker when using a monorepo with turborepo
+## Containerize Monorepo with Docker + Turborepo

 Next, it will be an extension of the above.
-Let's start with an example of a monorepo Dockerfile:
+Let's start with an example of a monorepo `Dockerfile`:

 ```Dockerfile
 ARG BUN_VERSION=1.1.20